InsightReactions/TinyLlama/README.md

   - Each third-party package provided by Tiny Llama has it's own licensing terms.
 Before attempting to use a specific suite of packages within a commercial context, verify that each module can be used legally within that context.
 The term "Packages" used here is defined (non-exhaustively) as a software service (Open-WebUI, SwarmUI), machine learning model (Llama3, Hermes2-Theta, SDXL), or plugins (ComfyUI Widgets, LLM Prompts).
 Use this product commercially at your own risk -- Tiny Llama is primarily geared toward serving home users in a non-commercial/hobbyist context with pre-configured COTS hardware to encourage wide adoption of AI technologies by the general public.
 - Tiny Llama Service
   - Some products offered by the Tiny Llama service may request login credentials.
 Unless otherwise specified, these accounts are created and stored locally on the device.
 Each service provides it's own mechanisms for user session management and authentication.
-  - mDNS service is pre-installed during the [Installation step](#installation) and is required for proper functioning of the Tiny Llama Connector applications (iOS, Android).
+  - mDNS service is pre-installed during the [Installation step](#installation) and is required for proper functioning of the http://tinyllama.local url.
 To uninstall it, you can simply run `sudo apt remove tinyllama-mdns`.
 - Tiny Llama Home Server
   - GNOME Location services are enabled by default for system clock timezone sychronization